Chefs for the Cayman Cookout 2014 included:

 Gilbert Cavallaro has been immersed in the Cayman Islands' restaurant scene since 1999.
 His experience on the island began at Lantana's on Seven Mile Beach, followed by the Hyatt, Rum Point and Hemingway's Restaurant.
 Gilbert then moved to The Ritz-Carlton, Grand Cayman's 7 Prime before joining the team at the Cracked Conch as Executive Chef.
 In the time he has been at the Cracked Conch and Macabuca Tiki Bar, Chef Cavarallo's experience and passion for innovative cuisine has been apparent, bringing the dining experience to new levels.
 Utilising local ingredients and recipes and combining them with his European roots, Gilbert has created a menu that is sure to please all who visits the restaurant.
 The Cracked Conch is situated on the northern point of the island, boasting stunning ocean views and an option to dine under the stars, it's one of West Bay's most beautiful restaurants.

 George first started cooking at the age of 15 in Durham, England, working in major hotels in the UK before heading over to the Islands at the age of 26.
 George chefed over the next 30 years in Tortola, Antigua, Jamaica, Aruba, Bahamas and St. Martin with a year in 1993 spent in Moscow, Russia opening a new hotel.
+He then moved to Grand Cayman where he opened Calypso Grill in West Bay.
 When asked about his philosophy for preparing great food, George replies, “I believe that the best meals are fresh and uncomplicated with an emphasis on enhancing the natural aromas and flavours that are already present.”

 One of the established stars of Tampa Bay's restaurant scene, Tyson Grant has established Parkshore Grill as downtown St. Petersburg's premiere dining destination.
 The menu at Parkshore Grill reflects Tyson's respect for our environment serving Niman Ranch meats, sustainably caught fish and seafood and organic, local produce.
 While continuing in the successes of Parkshore Grill as St. Pete's premiere steakhouse, Tyson has now established Parkshore Grill Catering, 400 Beach Seafood & Tap House on Beach Drive, The Hangar Restaurant & Flight Lounge at Albert Whitted Airport and Café Gala at the Salvador Dali Museum.
 His newest project is the Gulf Grill in Madeira Beach.